-Top 15 Best Men’s Watches Under $100
+Top 20 Best Men’s Watches Under $100

 Pros:

-- Big discount
+- Seiko

 Cons:

-Find more Armani Exchange Dress Watch information and reviews here.
+Find more Seiko 5 Men’s SNK805 information and reviews here.

-One of the reasons we’ve included this handsome piece in the list is a very fiscally pragmatic reason: we wanted to make sure and include some watches that are well below $100.
+One of the reasons we’ve included this handsome piece in the list is a very fiscally pragmatic reason: we wanted to make sure and include some quality watches that are well below $100.
 You can’t beat this price, especially from the reputable and gigantic Casio.
-This stainless steel watch features some great detailing, not the least of which are the decorative indents on the bezel.
+But the low price is just one of the reasons the watch is in this list of the best watches under $100.
+This stainless steel analog piece features some great detailing, not the least of which are the decorative indents on the bezel.
 We also like the way the light green color on the numbers and hands contrast with the blue dial.
 As for what’s under the hood, this piece features a 10 year battery.
 If you divide the price of the watch by the decade of use without changing the power source, you can’t lose.
+Do you wanna go even lower in price with a Casio analogue?
+Check out the around-20-bucks AW80D-70 Sports Chronograph, also with a 10-year battery.

 Buy the Casio Edifice here.

-Note: UPDATE — This post was updated on March 29, 2018.
-We’ve expanded the list from the original 15 to 20.
-We removed a few items (either unavailable, or priced over $100, or we discovered a better item) and replaced with different watches.
-We also updated all prices and added additional information.
-And an important point to make: the list isn’t in order of preference or ranking.
-They’re just numbered to keep it simple.